VikingVik123/alx-low_level_programming/0x14-bit_manipulation/README.md

-This directory contains the files for project 0x14
+Readme file for project 0x14